 - Qualifications.
 Indicate a list of your qualifications such as certifications you have gained.
-It is a summary list displaying a range of your most impressive achievements that is relevant for the job you are applying for.
+It is a summary list displaying a range of your most impressive achievements that are relevant to the job you are applying for.

 - Educational background.
 Just like your working history, this is another section a potential employer usually asks most about.
-The studies you have gone through and the relevance for the job you are applying for is one of the most important keys into unlocking your chances in getting in.
+The studies you have gone through and the relevance of the job you are applying for is one of the most important keys to unlocking your chances of getting in.